1 Kings 18:4-5

 When the sisters arrived, Ruthie moved her hand to let her mother see her talk.
 “I can buy the food for those men that Uncle Bi—”

 Jessica’s face went ashen.
 “No, baby.
 Jezebel’s men kill anyone they think is helping bubblers.”
-She reached for her, but Ruthie let loose of Zak’s arm and bounced just out of reach.
+She reached for her, but Ruthie let loose of Zak’s arm and bounced just out of her grasp.
 “Who’s going to suspect an eight-year-old girl, Mommy?”

 Jessica winced and squeezed her eyes shut.